 Adding your video or photo to one or more categories helps to better organize your content and allows us to present it to other Littlstar users that have indicated their interest in these categories.
-Each category is available from the left-hand side menu of our web interface and in our Android or iOS mobile apps.
-They can also be independently requested and consumed through our RESTful API.
+Each category is available from the top navigation bar of our web interface and in our Android or iOS mobile apps.

 If for whatever reason you are not ready for your content to be publicly consumed, you can mark it as hidden.
 This will prevent your video or photo from being visible to any other user and removes it from search results.
 They will only be visible to you when you are logged in.
 We are in the process of improving this functionality to provide more fine-grained control over when and where your content can be viewed.